 Climbers looking for a new experience outside the Valley might consider the Wawona Dome.

-For those looking for less adventurous outdoor activities, you might play a round of golf at the Big Trees Lodge Golf Course (yes, there is a golf course in a National Park and it was also the country’s first organic golf course!).
+For those looking for less adventurous outdoor activities, you might play a round of golf at the Wawona Golf Course (yes, there is a golf course in a National Park and it was also the country’s first organic golf course!).

 There you have it, our guide to the top five things to do in South Yosemite.
 We hope this will be helpful in planning your trip to Yosemite National Park.
 You might also want to check out our posts on a 1 day Yosemite Valley itinerary, top photography spots at Yosemite, and attending the famous Bracebridge Dinner at Yosemite.